nhsconnect/FHIR-CDS/index.md

 such as Accident and Emergency or GPs, unless absolutely necessary.

 ## In Scope ##
-The scope of the implementation guide is the interactions for selecting a `ServiceDefinition`, and evaluating a `ServiceDefinition`.
-Key resources in those interactions are further constrained in this guide.
-Any resources referenced in those interactions which are not specifically listed in this guide will be compliant with the HL7 STU3 international specification.

-In addition to the named interactions, interactions for searching, creating or reading resources must be compliant with the HL7 STU3 international specification.
+This guide covers triage of patients by non-clinical staff and triage of patients by clinicians.
+This guide is intended for use by developers who are making systems compliant with the guide.

 ## Out of Scope ##
 The following technical area is specifically excluded: